AdobeDocs/campaign-standard.nl-NL/help/administration/using/configuring-email-channel.md

    Voor tijdelijk onafgeleverde berichten moet u het opnieuw proberen.
 Zie [Opnieuw proberen na een tijdelijke leveringsfout](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure)voor meer informatie.

-   >[!IMPORTANT]
+   >[!NOTE]
    >
-   >Nadat de upgrade naar de [Adobe Campagne Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html)is uitgevoerd, worden de instellingen voor **Opnieuw proberen** in Campagne genegeerd.
-De **[!UICONTROL Number of retries]** (hoeveel pogingen zouden moeten worden uitgevoerd de dag nadat verzenden is begonnen) en de **[!UICONTROL Retry period]** (minimumvertraging tussen pogingen) worden beheerd door Verbeterde MTA, op basis van hoe goed IP zowel historisch als momenteel bij een bepaald domein presteert.
+   >Het maximumaantal uit te voeren pogingen en de minimumvertraging tussen pogingen worden nu beheerd door Verbeterde MTA van de Campagne van Adobe, die op hoe goed wordt gebaseerd IP zowel historisch als momenteel bij een bepaald domein presteert.
+De instellingen voor **Opnieuw proberen** in Campagne worden genegeerd.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->